 Hiring managers don’t disregard the advice of Miss Manners on purpose.
 The problem is, they’re often too stressed and busy to be aware.
 A packed schedule, however, is no excuse for ignoring proper video interviewing etiquette.

-The war for talent is still raging, and even though there are more candidates in the marketplace, doesn’t mean all candidates are created equally.
-You need to be impressed by your candidate in a video interview, but they should also be impressed with you and your company.
-If they’re not, your company will miss out on the top talent they need to succeed in today’s idea-driven economy.
+Every job market scenario leaves the war for talent rages.
+That’s because not all candidates are created equally.
+And just like you need to be impressed by your candidate in a video interview, they should be impressed with you, your company, and your hiring process.
+If they’re not, you’ll miss out on top talent your company needs to succeed in today’s idea-driven economy.

 Check your connection

 The most important preliminary step you need to take before your live video interview is to check your internet connection to make sure it’s not lagging.
 It’s tough to have a stellar video interview if you’re on a faulty connection.
 Additionally, it’s challenging to impress the best candidates and convince them to join the company if technology in your screening process isn’t optimal.